KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 ```
 (see `pbr-coated.glsl` from Substance Painter)

-If `clearcoatFactor = 0` the clearcoat layer is disabled and the material is behaving like the core Metallic-Roughness material:
+If `clearcoatFactor = 0`, the clearcoat layer is disabled and the material is behaving like the core Metallic-Roughness material:

 ```
 f = f_emissive + f_diffuse + f_specular
 ```

 If textures are not set, the default values of the clearcoat layer textures are used and the values are not inherited from the underlying Metallic-Roughness material.
-If one wants to have the same textures, one have to explicitly set the same texture source.
+If one wants to have the same textures, one have to explicitly set the same texture sources.

 ## Appendix